rickaramirez/FM-Parameters/README.markdown

 ### ScriptRequiredParameterList ( scriptNameToParse )

-Parses a script name, returning a return-delimited list of parameters required for that script.
+Parses a script name, returning a return-delimited list of parameters required for that script, in the order they appear in the script name.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
 This is useful to generate the argument used by the VerifyVariablesNotEmpty function to validate that all required parameters have values.
 When the scriptNameToParse parameter is empty, the function will use the current script name:

 	ScriptRequiredParameterList ( "" ) = ScriptRequiredParameterList ( Get ( ScriptName ) )